Healthy Homes Assessment Karamu

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or a clear draught from a gap or hole that is, it is probably a gap or hole that needs sealing in some way.
+If you are able to feel external air getting in, or see the air is clear out of a hole or gap that is, it’s likely a crack or hole that needs sealing in any way.
 Large cracks and gaps should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out within the home require sealing.
-For instance, if an open fireplace is not in use, it may cause draughts and should be blocked from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.
+Any gaps greater than 3mm that let air into or out of the house need sealing.
+In the case of an open fireplace isn’t being used, it can cause draughts and should be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.

-There is no need to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the house warms and cools in order to let them be opened and closed rather than being stuck.
-We will check every window and door during your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the structure as the household warms and cools in order to let them be shut and opened, rather than sticking.
+We will examine every window and door as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections